-Google SERP features are any new additional property added to the Google Search Engine Results Page (SERP) that was not there in traditional organic results page.
-The best examples for a SERP Features are: Rich Snippets, Knowledge Graph, Map Pack, etc. SERP Features are intended to give users additional information about/from an existing page that is already there on Google’s index.
+Google SERP features are any new additional property added to the Google Search Engine Results Page (SERP) that was not there in the traditional organic results page.
+The best examples for SERP Features are: Rich Snippets, Knowledge Graph, Map Pack, etc. SERP Features are intended to give users additional information about/from an existing page that is already there on Google’s index.

 Google has been expanding the list of it’s SERP features over a long period and more new SERP features can be expected in the coming days.
 If you want a list of all Google SERP features, you have come to the ultimate resource.

-Featured Snippet Testing (January, 2020)
+Featured Snippet Testing (January 2020)

 There has been a lot of discussion about Google displaying the same web page twice on the Search Engine Results Page.
 This was especially true with the featured snippet results.

 The same webpage that feature in the #0 position used to appear within the first five results, but it seems like Google no longer wants to give this advantage.
 After the recent Google UI update Google is testing ways to ditch the undue SERP privilege enjoyed by websites on Featured Snippets.

 With the new update, a web page that appears on the Featured Snippet will not appear within the first page of the organic search results.
 However, it will get featured as the first result on the second page of SERP.